Value/View and Device Execution Model

 • small helper methods that are valid on host and device.

-Managed view pointer dispatch appears where device code needs runtime polymorphism.
+This shape appears where device code needs to call behavior selected at runtime.
 The artificial-viscosity family is the current example.

-Prefer host-side type selection or concrete value views when the kernel can be specialized before launch.
-Use managed device polymorphism only when runtime dispatch must remain inside the device kernel.
+Prefer host-side type selection or concrete value views when the RAJA loop can be specialized before launch.
+Use a managed pointer with a virtual method call only when the runtime choice must remain inside the device loop.
 In the current code, this is used for ArtificialViscosityView::QPiij.

-The managed view is an object with behavior, not just a span over owner storage.
-Its virtual table is part of correctness, so the host owner constructs and refreshes the managed view object when its concrete parameters change.
+The managed view is an object with behavior, not just a span over host-object storage.
+The C++ virtual-method machinery has to be valid on device, so the host object constructs or recreates the managed view object when its concrete parameters change.
+RAJA lambdas capture the managed pointer, not the host ArtificialViscosity object.

 Device Memory Semantics